arjunroyihrpa/mammoth-commons/CONTRIBUTING.md

-to have a loading dialog in MAI-BIAS, *delimiter* to enable automatic detection of delimiters, as well as one of *numeric*, *categorical*, *attribute*, *ignored*, or *target* to indicate to the UI that it should try to select among CSV column names in provided data by peaking at them.
+to have a loading dialog in MAI-BIAS, *delimiter* to enable automatic detection of delimiters, as well as one of *numeric*, *categorical*, *attribute*, *ignored*, or *target* to indicate to the UI that it should try to select among CSV column names in provided data by peeking at them.
 Delimiters and column names are recognized to correspond to the last previous path.

 3. You must also create